sujaymundada/Operating-Systems/README.md

 But this is usually picked up by the compiler while starting the kernel.

-> A blocking system call is the one that puts the calling process in waiting state until the event on which the block was called gets completed.
+    A blocking system call is the one that puts the calling process in waiting state until the event on which the block was called gets completed.

 > Scheduling Policies

 1. FCFS - First Come First Serve.
 Preemtive system.
 If a process makes IO / blocking system call then the next process runs and after that again the first process will continue.
+High average wait time.

 2. Round Robin - Every job is given a time slice which it either utilizes fully or partially if it makes a blocking system call before time ends.
 Simplest preemtive system.
 Every time a new process is scheduled you do a context switch.
 All context switches have a overhead involved with them.
 Time Slice too large - Waiting time increases and it approaches to FCFS.
 Too Small time slice has higher overhead of context switch.

+3. Shortest Job First (SJF) / Shorttest remaining time first (SRTF) Schedule the job with least amount of expected CPU time.
+Optimal waiting time.
+Preemptive SJF is called SRTF , non preemtive is called SJF.
+IO bound jobs get preference over CPU bound jobs.

+Disadvantages:
+No way to figure out expected job length.
+Long running CPU jobs can starve.

+4. Multilevel Feedback Queue ( MLFQ)
+Overcomes the problem of predicting the job length of shortest job first.
+Use behaviour of the job in the recent past to predict the future. - Decent Assumption because you will probably stay in a for loop for a while.

+# Lecture 6